HUNGER COLLABORATIVE APPROVED PROJECTS

 • Free Fare for All (Lead grantee: Knox County Housing Authority)

-With City of Galesburg Public Transportation, the Knox County Housing Authority is providing free access to transit services for all residents of KCHA public housing.
-For more details on the program contact the Knox County Housing Authority office at 309.342.8129.
+In partnership with City of Galesburg Public Transportation, the Knox County Housing Authority provides free access to transit services for all residents of KCHA public housing.
+For more information on the program, contact the Knox County Housing Authority office at 309.342.8129.

 Jillian Isaacson